-Wear red: Red is the color of Pentecost, symbolizing the Holy Spirit’s arrival as tongues of fire.
+Wear red: Red is the color of Pentecost, symbolizing the Holy Spirit's arrival with tongues of fire.
 Go through your closets and find red clothes to wear to church on Pentecost Sunday to join in the celebration!

 Tell the story: Read together the story of Pentecost in Acts 2.
 Imagine the scene.
 Ask each family member what they will try to remember from the story.

 Pretend to be Peter: Peter was concerned that some people misunderstood the disciples' faith and the work of the Holy Spirit.
 If you were Peter today, what would you want to say to help others understand what it means to follow Jesus?